Keyboard and Screen Reader Accessibility in Wispr Flow

 Screen reader support

 Flow uses semantic HTML and ARIA attributes for screen reader compatibility.
-It works with VoiceOver (Mac), NVDA and JAWS (Windows), and TalkBack (Android).
+It is tested with VoiceOver (Mac), NVDA and JAWS (Windows), and TalkBack (Android).

 • Interactive elements: States are announced correctly (expanded, collapsed, disabled).